Back to all articles

 Can be applied for after:

-• Marriage to a Colombian citizen (after 2 years)
+• Marriage to a Colombian citizen (after 2 years of lawful stay)

 • Having a Colombian child